 I’m not perfect, but I do understand.

-If you aren’t sure if your child’s behaviors are sensory related, check out this post by Alisha Grogan about Sensory Red Flags.
+If you aren’t sure if your child’s behaviors are sensory related, check out this post by Alisha Grogan about Sensory Red Flags and check out my FREE 7 day course that is devoted to figuring out your child’s sensory system once and for all.